 An individual student shall be excused from taking the examination only under extraordinary circumstances, such as hospitalization, and only if, prior to the scheduled examination time, he or she has been excused by both the instructor and Associate Dean.
-If excused, the student will be given an "incomplete" and the student will take the exam the next time a regularly scheduled exam is offered for that course; however, an instructor may make other arrangements provided that appropriate steps are taken to insure examination integrity.
-Absence from a scheduled final examination other than under these circumstances will require a grade of "F" to be given for the course.
+If excused, the student will be given an "incomplete" and the student will take the exam the next time a regularly scheduled exam is offered for that course.
+Absence from a scheduled final examination when a student has not been excused by both the instructor and Associate Dean will require a grade of "F" to be given for the course.